- 5.7 liter LT5 V8 that makes 405 horsepower

 DESTINATION CHARGE: $550

-With today's history lesson in the books, I'll jump right in to describing every aspect of this vivid time capsule.
-The car's bright Torch Red paint, which is topped by a durable clearcoat shell, perfectly accentuates its lightweight body.
+With today's basic history lesson out of the way, I'll jump right in to describing every aspect of this 8,400 mile time capsule.
+The car's vivid Admiral Blue paint, which is topped by a durable clearcoat shell, perfectly accentuates its lightweight body.
 That body's composite panels display precise fit and excellent finish under ancillary hardware that functions well and seals great.
 And by the looks of this Corvette's slick finish, I'm fairly certain it has never seen daily driver duty.
 In fact, it's very unlikely the car's glossy, wet-look hue has ever felt anything more aggressive than a soft detailing cloth.
 And when that level of ownership is combined with Chevrolet's top notch build quality, it creates one seriously capable sports car that'll show well and absolutely blister the road!

 The aluminum LT5 V8 found under the hood of this virtually new Corvette is a modern work of automotive art.
 Originally intended to be a simple set of 16-valve cylinder heads atop a basic Chevrolet small block, the Lotus engineers assigned to the project quickly realized there was no cost-effective way to build such a motley beast.
 Instead, they designed a world class V8 which shared basic dimensions with Chevrolet's storied small block, but exactly zero interchangeable components.
 The result is a 32-valve, 4-cam powerhouse that features a trick dual-path induction system, 405 horsepower and 385 lb./ft. of torque, all without any help from fuel supplements or any kind of forced induction.
 The aesthetically pleasing piece was assembled by Mercury Marine, whose specialization in aluminum casting won them the contract.
 And when fitted under the Corvette's clamshell hood, it became an ultra-performance world record holder.
 There's no mistaking the big engine's unique intake and sculpted cam covers, which are emblazoned with the Corvette logo, for something any less than fantastic.
 And, more beautifully finished than any engine since the 1930s, the LT5 in this ZR-1 is preserved in 100% showroom-fresh condition.
 Don't worry; the lightweight mill has definitely been operated enough to stay healthy, with its fluids being changed regularly.
 And nothing, from the bottom of its spotless hood to the top of its clean oil pan, shows any significant signs of wear and tear.